Usage Tips

 How to Avoid the System Font Permission Pop-up

 When entering commands in the WebIDE terminal, the browser may show a system font permission pop-up.
-Prevent this with the following setting:
+Open chrome://settings/content/localFonts, and add [*.]cnb.space under "Sites can ask to use fonts installed on your device".

 Resolving Shortcut Conflicts